- Location: Kansas

 Changing a Name

-- Basically, this is treated like selling a vehicle to yourself.
-You must sign off on the title and sign your new name as the new owner.
+- Sign off on the title and sign your new name as the new owner.
 (If there is joint ownership connected by "and," both signatures are required.)

 - For the price, write "Same Owner Dropping Name."